An Alfa Pendular at Porto Campanhã. |

 What's the journey like?

 Until 1999, trains to Faro left from Barreiro, a terminus on the southern bank of the river Tagus - the journey from Lisbon to Faro began with a ferry!
 In 1999 a train deck was added to the Ponte de 25 Abril, the vast red 2.3km-long suspension bridge that has carried road traffic across the Tagus since 1966, and which bears a striking resemblance to San Francisco's Golden Gate Bridge.
 Trains now run direct from Lisbon Oriente to Faro over this dramatic bridge with no need for a ferry.
-If you sit on the right hand side of the train you'll get the best views over central Lisbon when heading south to Faro.
+If you're sitting on the right hand side of the train you'll get views towards the Monument to the Discoveries and Belém Tower when heading south to Faro.

 Faro's pretty railway station.